mworks/mworks/doc/expressions/index.rst

    Current experiment time in microseconds

 ``refresh_rate()``
+   Returns the refresh rate in hertz of the default stimulus display (if available)

+``refresh_rate('disp')``
-   Main display’s refresh rate in hertz
+   Takes the name of a stimulus display (as a string) and returns its refresh rate in hertz

 ``timer_expired(timer)``
    1 if the specified timer has expired, 0 otherwise